-Lyncina carneola, common name the Carnelian cowrie, is a species of sea snail, a cowry, a marine gastropod mollusk in the family Cypraeidae.
+Cyprea Carneola Lyncina carneola, common name the Carnelian cowrie, is a species of sea snail, a cowry, a marine gastropod mollusk in the family Cypraeidae.
 These shells range from (1–3 inches) in length.
 Their shape is rounded, basic color pale orange-brown, with some transverse bands.
+Some shells have very little orange hue.
+A few of the shells have color and markings similar to Cyprea Teres.
 This species are found in the seas off Aldabra, Chagos, the Comores, the East Coast of South Africa, Eritrea, Kenya, Madagascar, the Mascarene Basin, Mauritius, Mozambique, the Red Sea, Réunion, the Seychelles, Somalia and Tanzania.

-The Cyprea Bistinotat is a Cowry shell.
+CYPREA SHELL BISTRINOTATA The Cyprea Bistrinotat is a Cowry shell.
 It is noted for its color and unusual markings

 Like other Cowry species, the Cyprea Bistrinotata is active at night, prefers to live near coral reefs and is generally found across the Indo-Pacific region.

 Description This a small solid elliptical shell with a covex base, often called the Honey Cowry.
 The teeth on each side well developed.
 There are darker brown colors between aperture teeth The color pattern is a lilac or pale blue.
 It has large brown spots intermixed with pale spots.
 The brilliant colors fade in time after capture.